 Estimated reading time: 6 minutes

 Our contact lenses do move and the movement is very minimal we might not even notice.
-It allows our eyes to breathe with the fresh supply of tear film.
+It allows our eyes to breathe with a fresh supply of tear film.
 But you may need to be aware when the movement is excessive and is causing pain or uncomfortable to your eyes.
 Everyone has their own unique ocular anatomy which can cause the lens fitting issue.

-Is It Safe To Wear Cosplay Contact
+Is It Safe To Wear Colored Contacts

 We know how decorative contact lenses can perfect the overall result of your cosplay or Halloween costume.
 But best it is to get advice from your ophthalmologist first whether your eyes condition is safe to use decorative contacts.
 After getting a prescription from them, please make sure to purchase the lenses from retailers that sell FDA-approved contact lenses or require a prescription from you.